 At first glance, there doesn’t seem to be many similarities between sports communications and B2B tech public relations.
-However, after hearing from Christian Megliola, SVP, Communications, Boston Celtics, it’s clear that the sports industry offers many lessons for all areas of public relations.
+However, after hearing from Christian Megliola, SVP, Communications, Boston Celtics, at a PRSA event, it’s clear that the sports industry offers many lessons for all areas of public relations.

 Here are a few of the lessons PR professionals can glean from Christian’s PRSA Q&A panel presentation.

 Imagine the number of variables Christian and his team need to account for during one season.
 The highs and lows of superstar athletes, the opposing teams, sponsors, media passes and interviews, the game outcome and the ever-changing season record, potential injuries and much more.
 Unsurprisingly, preparation is a key way Christian and his team ensure successful communications throughout the entire season and into the playoffs.

 Planning for a new basketball season is not something taken lightly.
 Before the Celtics even step onto the court for their first game, Christian and his team sit down and pinpoint every possible situation and scenario they can think of – with both positive and negative outcomes – to try their best to plan ahead.

 For example, when Gordon Hayward returned from his 2017-2018 season-ending leg injury, Christian’s team developed a strategy for a positive storyline – successful minutes and team wins – and a negative outcome – aggravated injury or lower-than-expected results.
 Not every variable in the NBA can be controlled or accounted for, but preparing as much as possible before the season starts helps Christian’s team stay on top of messaging.

 It’s a balance to keep internal messaging on point with external expectations, manage stakeholder relations and provide equal opportunity to interested media.
 Christian, who started his career in broadcast, believes in maintaining a transparent relationship with media.